Category: Philosophy of Science/Social and Political

 Keywords: protein, races, dna, racial, race, racism, cell, raven, ravens, black, cells, molecular, genetics, genes, genetic

 Percentage of Total: 0.4%

 Weighted Mean Publication Year: 1985

 Topic this Overlaps Most With: Evolutionary Biology (0.0152)

 Topic with Least Overlap: Ancient (0.00012)

 Topic this Overlaps Least With: Kant (0.00021)

 Putting together papers about DNA with papers about race isn’t the strangest thing the model has done.
 (Though it is a little random; this wasn’t a common pairing.)
-Even philosophers who deny that DNA has much if anything to do with race will talk why it does not.
+Even philosophers who deny that DNA has much if anything to do with race will talk about why it does not.
 And the model is just tracking word associations.
 If everyone is talking about why X and Y aren’t connected, the model just sees the words for X and Y turning up a lot in the same papers, and connects them.

-I don’t really know enough philosophy of biology to know why the biology papers in this topic were split off from the much larger topic of Evolutionary Biology.
+I don’t really know enough philosophy of biology to know why the biology papers in this topic were split off from the much larger topic of evolutionary biology.
 It looks like a distinction without much of a difference to me, but maybe it’s tracking an important topic distinction.